 Tell us something you have done outside your school curriculum to prepare yourself for your chosen degree course(s).
 For example, did you work in a relevant part-time job, or did you take an online course?
 (550 characters)

-I participated in a business plan competition where we ideated a virtual dressing room for the clothing retail industry.
-This experience allowed me to apply the knowledge taught in classes like making financial statements and a marketing strategy.
-I get the experience of being criticized by mentors, having to rethink my business plans along the way, discussing complicated numbers with the group until it makes sense, and answering critical questions from judges.
-I think this not only increases my enjoyment in learning business, but also prepares my character to handle tough situations relating to it.
+I participated in a competition where we created an ideal virtual dressing room for the retail industry.
+This experience allowed me to apply the knowledge taught in class like making financial statements and a marketing strategy.
+I was critiqued by mentors, revisited my business plans along the way, discussed convoluted numbers with the group until they made sense, and answered critical questions from judges.
+It not only increased my passion for business, but also prepared my character to handle the hardships that come with it.

 Tell us about a time when you failed to do something on your first try, but succeeded on subsequent attempts.
 How did you learn from your initial failure, change your approach, so that you eventually succeeded?
 (550 characters)

-During the science fair in grade 7, my poor speaking skills prevented me from putting my thoughts into words.
-I shut my ideas down because I fear disagreement.
+During a science fair in grade 7, my poor speaking skills hindered me from vocalizing my thoughts.
+I shut my own ideas down in fear of conflict.
 This made me realise the cruciality of public speaking skills, which led me to sign up for the school’s debate club.
-The activities we had were really intimidating and I had thoughts of backing out.
-However, I decided to embrace my weakness and showed eagerness to learn.
-I spent extra hours after school to prepare for model United Nations competitions which taught me to formulate speeches quickly, express disagreement in a diplomatic manner, and speak with clarity.
+The activities were really intimidating and I thought of backing out.
+However, I decided to embrace the challenge and showed eagerness to learn.
+I spent after school hours preparing for model UN competitions which taught me to formulate speeches quickly, express disagreement in a diplomatic manner, and speak with clarity.
 After my fourth competition, I finally gained confidence when doing public speaking.
 I succeed in achieving awards, becoming MC in events, and expressing my ideas in teamwork.

 This experience makes me see my shortfalls as opportunities to develop myself instead of insecurities.
 I learn that being courageous is a good option when facing challenges.

+There is not much on the “not succeeding on your first try” part.
+Elaboorating on it a little might make the trajectory of the short essay clearer.

 Tell us about something that is meaningful to you, and why.
 (550 characters)

-Confident humility is the driving force of my high performance inside and outside the classroom.
-As I was interested to learn what happens beyond the operations of a company, I signed up for A level Economics without having the basic knowledge from IGCSE.
-The lectures were overwhelming for me, but I always had optimism that I would eventually get it.
-I’m confident with my capability to learn, but also aware of my knowledge gaps, which motivates me to self study, ask questions and seek for more resources.
+Confident humility is the driving force of my performance inside and outside the classroom.
+Interested in learning what happens beyond a company’s operations, I registered for A level Economics without having the basic knowledge from IGCSE.
+The lectures were overwhelming for me, but I had optimism that I would eventually get it.
+I’m confident with my ability to learn while being aware of my knowledge gaps.
 I realized that this self-awareness pushes me to actualize the potential that I have.

 What is your proudest achievement?
 How does it display your commitment and how you have been enterprising?
 Please also explain how it exemplifies some of the five NUS values of Innovation, Resilience, Excellence, Respect, and Integrity.
 (1100 characters)

 In grade 11, I wrote a research paper on the lack of education for children with special needs in Indonesia.
-I realized this complex challenge which couldn’t be tackled easily, leading me to do something more than reading articles and journals about it.
-I decided to start a passion project called “This Ability,” a project not only aimed to collect money but also empower children with special needs.
+I realized this issue couldn’t be tackled easily, so I decided to start a passion project called “This Ability,” a project not only aimed to collect money but also empower children with special needs.

-I chose to sell something simple and affordable and planned a unique design for it.
-The final product was a sweater with a compilation of the children’s handwriting of “Aku lebih dari keterbatasanku”, meaning “I am more than my limitations.”
+I chose to sell a sweater with a compilation of the children’s handwriting of “Aku lebih dari keterbatasanku”, meaning “I am more than my limitations.”